jeffbass/imagezmq/README.rst

 .. contents::

-Why use imagezmq?
+Why use imageZMQ?
 =================

-**imagezmq** is an easy to use image transport mechanism for a distributed image processing network.
+**imageZMQ** is an easy to use image transport mechanism for a distributed image processing network.
 For example, a network of a dozen Raspberry Pis with cameras can send images to a more powerful central computer.
 The Raspberry Pis perform image capture and simple image processing like flipping, blurring and motion detection.
-Then the images are passed via **imagezmq** to the central computer for more complex image processing like image tagging, text extraction, feature recognition, etc. An example of using **imagezmq** can be found at `Using imagezmq in distributed computer vision projects. <docs/imagezmq-uses.rst>`_
+Then the images are passed via **imageZMQ** to the central computer for more complex image processing like image tagging, text extraction, feature recognition, etc. An example of using **imageZMQ** can be found at `Using imageZMQ in distributed computer vision projects. <docs/imagezmq-uses.rst>`_

 Features
 ========